Archspire

 Archspire is a Canadian technical death metal band from Vancouver.
-They have released four studio albums under record label Season of Mist.
-However, only three of these can be found officially released on streaming services; it is debated whether this is because of the band's personal distaste for the album or due to a struggle over rights with the debut's record label, Trendkill Records.
-They intend to release their fifth album independently.
+They have released four studio albums through record label Season of Mist, and one released independently.

 History

 Formation and All Shall Align (2007–2011)

 The band was formed in 2007 as Defenestrated, but changed their name to Archspire in 2009.
 Members were guitarists Tobi Morelli and Dean Lamb, drummer Spencer Prewett, bassist Jaron "Evil" Good and vocalist Shawn Haché.
 Haché left to join Mitochondrion and was replaced with Oliver "Oli Peters" Aleron.

-The band was signed to Trendkill Recordings and, in April 2011, released their first album, All Shall Align.
-It was recorded between May and December 2010 working with producer Stuart McKillop at The Hive Studio in Calgary.
+The band signed to Trendkill Recordings and, in April 2011, released their first album, All Shall Align.
+It was recorded between May and December 2010 with producer Stuart McKillop at The Hive Studio in Calgary.

 The Lucid Collective (2012–2016)

 In early 2013, Jaron Evil suffered a stroke at age 31.
 He recovered and briefly returned to the band, but left permanently in late 2013.
-He was replaced by Clayton Harder.
+Clayton Harder replaced him.

 Also in 2013, Archspire signed with Season of Mist, and recorded a second album with Stuart McKillop, at Vancouver's Rain City Recorders.
 On February 2, 2014, the band released a single from their upcoming album, "Lucid Collective Somnambulation", and in April released The Lucid Collective.

-In January 2015, the band announced they were seeking a permanent bass player as a replacement for bassist Clayton Harder, who left to study jazz guitar at York University.
+In January 2015, the band announced they were seeking a permanent bass player as a replacement for Harder, who left to study jazz guitar at York University.
 They asked interested parties to record a video of themselves playing an Archspire song (they suggested "Deathless Ringing").
-On January 12, 2016, the band announced that they had selected Jared Smith to become their full-time bassist, and posted Smith's playthrough video of "Lucid Collective Somnambulation".
+On January 12, 2016, the band announced that they had selected Jared Smith as their full-time bassist, and posted Smith's playthrough video of "Lucid Collective Somnambulation".

 Relentless Mutation (2017–2020)

-The band announced their third album Relentless Mutation and a single, "Involuntary Doppelgänger", on July 5, 2017.
+The band announced their third album, Relentless Mutation, and a single, "Involuntary Doppelgänger", on July 5, 2017.
 The album was released on September 22, 2017.
-At the Juno Awards of 2018, the album received a nomination for Metal/Hard Music Album of the Year.
+At the Juno Awards of 2018, the album was nominated for Metal/Hard Music Album of the Year.